schollenberger/pi-sensorlab/rgb/rgb-readme.md

   First project using the Raspi GPIO.
   GPIO pinout: https://pinout.xyz

-  Local command: `pinout`

-  The bash script in thos project is using the Wiring-Pi library (which is deprecated in the meantime).
+  The bash script in this project is using the Wiring-Pi library (which is deprecated in the meantime).
   It has a CLI executable (https://projects.drogon.net/raspberry-pi/wiringpi/the-gpio-utility).